 What is the setpoint weight?

-Think of the biological feedback system that establishes your setpoint like the thermostat in your house.
+Think of the biological feedback system that establishes your setpoint as like the thermostat in your house.
 Thanks to the thermostat, your heating or air-conditioning system respond to the weather outside and keep your home at whatever temperature the thermostat “thinks” it should be at.
-Similarly, your setpoint stimulates or suppresses your appetite and raises or lowers metabolism—your body’s food-to-fuel process—in response how much fat it “thinks” you should store.
+Similarly, your setpoint stimulates or suppresses your appetite and raises or lowers metabolism—your body’s food-to-fuel process—in response to how much fat it “thinks” you should store.

 Your setpoint weight is the reason why crash dieting has never worked for you — and why it definitely won’t work for postmenopausal weight loss.
 When you slash calories, your body sends an emergency alert to your brain.
 It thinks you are starving, and it does everything it can to prevent that.
-The brain orders a release of hormones that make you hungry, tired, weak.
+The brain orders a release of hormones that make you hungry, tired, and weak.
 It slows your metabolism and sends most of the calories you consume straight to your fat cells.
 None of this brings you closer to your goal.

 Sure, you will lose weight on a crash diet.
 But research shows most of the weight loss comes from water and muscle.
 And your crash diet scared your body so much it raised your setpoint weight even higher, ensuring you’ll gain back all the weight you lost — and then some — as soon as you start eating normally again.